antoinemartin/PowerShell-Wsl-Manager/README.md

 the same WSL distribution, ending up with a distribution containing Go, Python, Terraform...

-This module is here to reduce the cost of spawning a new distrbution for development in order to have concerns more splitted.
+This module is here to reduce the time of spawning a new distrbution for development in order to have concerns more splitted.
 It is also a reminder of the congfiguration steps to have a working distribution.